-Apart from end-of-chapter exercises provided in the student Study Guide, these solutions are provided for use by instructors.
-(End-of-Chapter exercises with solutions in the student Study Guide are so marked in the textbook.)
+The even-numbered solutions to end-of-chapter exercises are provided for use by instructors.
+(Solutions to odd-numbered end-of-chapter exercises are provided here as well as in the Study Guide that is available to students.)

-The solutions may be shared by an instructor with his or her students at the instructor's discretion.
+Solutions may be shared by an instructor with his or her students at the instructor's discretion.